symfony-cmf/symfony-cmf-docs/bundles/core.rst

 with an accompanying interface that models can implement that want to support this checker.

-Furthermore it provides a twig helper exposing several useful functions for twig templates to interact with PHPCR-ODM documents
+Furthermore it provides a twig helper exposing several useful functions for twig templates to interact with PHPCR-ODM documents.

 .. index:: CoreBundle, PHPCR, ODM, publish workflow